aridjayarecipes/cutesrecipes.web.app/content/post/2303-how-to-make-super-quick-homemade-tequila-soaked-salt-prunes.md

 1. Get 1 big pack of sweet and salt prunes

 Ice cold, dripping with juice, lime wedges and a little dish of sea salt provided, these are perfect for an (adult) summer party.
-I&#39;d even cut them into smaller wedges to.
+I'd even cut them into smaller wedges to.
 Margarita Watermelon - Tequila and Orange Liqueur soaked watermelon is finished with lime juice and salt.
 Strain prunes from their soaking water, reserving the liquid.

 <!--inarticleads2-->